F-Gallego/FWB-CTF/docs/Hands-on-Labs/02-fortiweb-setup.md

 1. Navigate to: [https://FortiWeb-IP:8443](https://FortiWeb-IP:8443) (Substitute the IP address from the Google Console) and use **port 8443**

     - Username: **admin**
-    - Password: (Retreive password from Google Console)
+    - Password: (Retreive password from Qwiklabs)
+    - You will need to change the password

     ![Lab0 Task1 img1](Lab0-Task1-img1.png)